devopsegy/holidaypirates/README.md

-You can follow the steps below in order to install the application.
+You can follow the steps in the below in order to install the application.

 Dependencies: